mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_07_Service Endpoints.md

 ### Task 3: Restrict network access for a subnet

 By default, all VMs in a subnet can communicate with all resources.
-You can limit communication to and from all resources in a subnet by creating a network security group, and associating it to the subnet.
+You can limit communication to and from all resources in a subnet by creating a network security group and associating it to the subnet.

-1. Select **+ Create a resource** on the upper, left corner of the Azure portal.
+1. Select **+ Create a resource** on the upper left corner of the Azure portal.
 2. Select **Networking**, and then select **Network security group**.
 3. Under **Create a network security group**, enter, or select, the following information, and then select **Create**: